jaysonvirissimo/medieval_latina/README.md

 # MedievalLatina

 There are good text-to-speech engines for English and classical Latin, but none for medieval Latin.
-`MedievalLatina` converts Latin text to a kind of phonetic spelling that can be read by English text-to-speech engines.
+`MedievalLatina` converts Latin text to a kind of phonetic spelling that can be read by English language text-to-speech engines.

 ## Installation